 - Cayenne.
 A large five-seat SUV that saved Porsche from oblivion when it was introduced in the 1990s.

-Malaysian carmaker Proton was established in 1983 and originally produced re-badged Mitsubishi Motors products.
-However, it now produces a range of budget-conscious cars that are designed in-house, and currently imports three models to sell on the Australian market.
+Malaysian carmaker Proton was established in 1983 and originally sold re-badged Mitsubishi Motors products.
+However, for a time, Proton created a range of budget-conscious cars that were designed in-house, importing three models to sell on the Australian market.

 Popular Proton models include: